Koredotcom/docs/docs/xo/universal-bots/training-a-universal-bot.md

 2. Train with Invocation Names that would help identify a specific linked bot;
 3. Train with user utterance for scoping linked bots.

+!!! note

     Inclusive bots need not be trained.
 If you choose to train the same, the training will not be used for bot scoping but will be used later if the linked bot is deselected as an Inclusive Bot.

-Training can be done from the **Build** tab from the top menu, by selecting the **Natural Language **>** Linked Bot Training** option.
+Training can be done from the **Build** tab from the top menu, by selecting the **Natural Language > Linked Bot Training** option.

 Note the expectation of this document is that you have already created a Universal Bot and have linked bots to the same.[ Refer here for steps](https://developer.kore.ai/docs/bots/advanced-topics/universal-bot/creating-a-universal-bot/).

-## **Invocation Phrases**
+### Invocation Phrases

 Invocation Phrases refer to the typical phrases that contain a reference to a specific linked bot and intent from that specific linked bot.